 Because he wanted to know the situation of the persons in the photos, unfortunately, remained unknown up to this point, he created his own.
 Thus, the peculiar children existed.

-When you’re a writer, you’re aware that your keen sense towards others is sharper than the average people, aren’t you?
+When you’re a writer, you’re aware that your keen sense towards others is sharper than the average person, aren’t you?
 You have this tendency to go deeper into your thoughts by watching persons passing by.
 You observe how they look, how they act, how they talk, etc.

 Using that skill as an advantage, crafting an extraordinary story out from this mundane can be a great and profound experience.
 It’s possible.
 I did that when I was sitting in front of a bookstore while waiting for my sister to arrive.